daohoangson/flutter_widget_from_html/packages/enhanced/README.md

     return null;
   },

-  // turn on selectable if required (it's disabled by default)
-  isSelectable: true,

   // these callbacks are called when a complicated element is loading
   // or failed to render allowing the app to render progress indicator